activatedgeek/blog/site/contents/phil/meta/existential-risks.md

 again, the only thing that can save humanity is an open mind driven by the scientific method.

-[^a]: Fortunately, it is less so now as the rich countries have almost had a 40% drop in fossil fuel demand within a decade
+[^a]: Fortunately, it is less so now as the rich countries have almost had a 40% drop in fossil fuel demand within a decade.